 ‘Twas the night before Christmas, when feelings of holiday cheer and terrible anxiety flooded the Judger.
 The holiday season is the most wonderful time of the year — for the most part.
-But as an INFJ, my Judging component often gets tested come November and December.
+But as an INFJ—one of the eight Judging types in Myers Briggs typology—my Judging component often gets tested come November and December.
 These glittery months should be easy to manage with their predictable schedules, and yet I still find myself amidst chaotic delays and plan changes each year.
 It’s a vicious cycle.
 Naturally, I have a love-hate relationship with Christmas time.

 For Judgers, the holidays present an equal amount of pros and cons.
 But we Judgers, who love taking matters into our own hands, can maximize the former while dealing with the latter.
 Here are my personal tricks to staying sane during the Thanksgiving and yuletide season.